Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/README.md

 	3. You ***CAN*** use command line tools, but I do not.
 If you have to ask what a command line tool is, then command line tools are probably not well suited to your purposes.
 Instead, try [GitHub Desktop](https://desktop.github.com).

 3. ***[PyTest](https://docs.pytest.org/):*** PyTest is a testing framework that is integrated into the PyCharm environment.
 There are other testing tools that could be used with PyCharm, but PyTest is the one that I use.
 I call it out because the demo, [Demo: Correct and Bulletproof](#demo-correct-and-bulletproof), is based on PyTest.
 Note that most "pro" level development environments will have [some sort of testing framework](https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks).
+TDD is your friend.
+It tells you when you have accomplished your goals, and when it is safe to share your code.

 4. ***Others:*** As the project progresses, other Python packages will be pulled in for specific purposes.
 A rule in Python, and many other languages, is that before designing and writing new code, check to see what is available first.
 There is a large quantity of high quality free code available through the [Python Package Index (PyPI)](https://pypi.org).
 PyCharm has [facilities that make adding such packages very very easy](https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html) (this is also a typical IDE feature).